precap/dcc-ex.github.io/docs/ex-commandstation/diy/assembly.rst

    |conductor| |BR| You can *alternately* connect a controller like |JMRI| or our |EX-WT| by using the serial cable to connect between your computer and the |EX-CS|.
 If so, skip to :doc:`/ex-commandstation/installer-diy`.

-Click :doc:`here </ex-commandstation/diy/wifi-setup>` or click the "next" button to learn how to connect the WiFi shield to your |EX-CS|.
+See the :doc:`/ex-commandstation/diy/wifi-setup` page or click the 'Next' button to learn how to connect the WiFi shield to your |EX-CS|.

 ..
    1. Load firmware on your Command Station